Black Round Table Linens Buyer's Guide: Quality Fabrics Reviewed

 Check current price on Amazon.

 The weight and texture are what separate these from cotton napkins at a similar price point.
-Belgian linen has a natural slub that gives each napkin subtle visual interest , no two look precisely identical, which reads as artisanal rather than off-putting.
-They soften further with every wash, so a set you’ve owned for two years feels better than one you just unpacked.
+A linen-flax blend has a natural texture that gives each napkin subtle visual interest and softens with every wash, so a set you’ve owned for two years feels better than one you just unpacked.

 The natural flax color works with nearly any table palette, including a black base cloth, where the contrast is immediate and clean.
-These are not a budget purchase, and a full set of twelve for a larger dinner table is a meaningful investment.
-But for a table of six, this set handles the job without compromise.
+These are not a budget purchase, but for a table of eight or more, this set handles the job without compromise , and the set of 12 means you’re not counting napkins before guests arrive.

 ,